taggedzi/smilecms/docs/usage.md

 - **Options:**
   - `--config PATH`
   - `--report PATH`, `-r PATH`: optionally write a plaintext report summarizing findings.
+  - `--html-validation/--no-html-validation`: enable or skip HTML5 validation on the rendered output (defaults to enabled; requires the `html5validator` package/Java).
 - **Outputs:** The command prints the scan target, reports any issues by severity, and exits with code 1 if errors are present.
 When `--report` is supplied, it writes a UTF-8 text file with the same content.
 - **Example:**
   ```bash